 Welcome to McMillin Tours

-Last week I drove the trip to Holland & Ferris State College (where we will see the biggest collection of RACIST MEMORABILIA ever assembled)!
-We are staying in a beautiful Motel in Grand Haven (a Baymont) where the Grand River empties into Lake Michigan.
+Last week I drove the trip to Holland & Ferris State University (where we will see the biggest collection of RACIST MEMORABILIA ever assembled)!
+We are staying in a beautiful Motel in Grand Haven (a Baymont Hotel and Breakfast is included!!!) where the Grand River empties into Lake Michigan.
 The next morning we take the 30 minute drive into Holland. & enjoy ourselves by taking Trolley Rides of the City. etc. Holland is truly a beautiful place!
-However, April 10 is right around the corner !!!!!!!!!!
-April 10 is coming quickly!
-Payment of $199 for a Single Room is due April 10 & $149 if you have a roommate!!!

 Price to be announced.